alexcartaz/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions allow for an application to securely verify that a specific user is logged in.
+Is also allows for managing the access levels of various users.
+Sessions can also be set to expire so that applications can ensure that whoever is accessing the site is doing so legitmately.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt is a library that allows us to hash strings, including passwords. encrpytion is a two-way function while hashing is one way. when passwords are encrypyed it's possible for a hacker to potentiall steal the encryption key when they steal the passwords, but with hashing (and I don't fully understand why) it's a one-way function that somehow prevents this. i'm assuming because there is no key per-se.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+allows us to hash passwords

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Project Set Up